How to find the best credit counseling program so you can get out of debt without getting scammed.

 How to spot a nonprofit credit counseling scam

-They charge upfront fees before they perform any actual service – this is how you spot any debt relief scam, even for settlement.
-According to federal regulations, companies cannot charge a client fees until they provide some form of actual debt relief.
+- They charge upfront fees before they perform any actual service – this is how you spot any debt relief scam, even for settlement.
+According to federal regulations, companies cannot charge fees until they provide some form of actual debt relief.

 Is there any advantage with for-profit counseling services?

 This really depends on the agency you work with and what they offer.
 In some cases, a company pairs credit counseling and credit repair.
 To do this legally, that means that they have both certified credit counselors and state-licensed credit repair attorneys on staff.
 In this case, they help you eliminate your debt and then help you dispute any lingering mistakes in your report.

 Other for-profit agencies may continue to work with you to improve your financial outlook.
 These agencies trend more towards financial counseling, rather than just credit or debt counseling.
 They add components of financial planning into the mix, which help you build better long-term strategies.

 However, outside of these types of package services, there is little difference with the actual debt management service provided.
 If money is already tight and you can’t afford the bills you have now, there’s little reason to add another.
 You’re usually better off going through a nonprofit agency in order to keep fees low and ensure your plan is affordable.

 Did we provide the information you needed?
 If not let us know and we’ll improve this page.

 Let us know if you liked the post.
 That’s the only way we can improve.